 During the early stage of your research career, you might have realised that doing collaborative research in psychology offers an engaging journey through the process of conducting research in psychology.
 Through research collaboration you learn to focus on team-based approaches to reflect on collaborative nature of research methods and experimental psychology.

 Through collaboration we learn how to work as a team, generate creative research ideas, design and pilot studies, recruit participants, collect and analyse data, write up results in APA style, and prepare and give formal research presentations.
 We also learn practical ways in which they can promote our research skills as we apply this to our future career paths.

-However, collaboration is not easy to achieve or sustain.
-One study reveals that between 50 per cent and 75 per cent of all interorganisational collaborations fail.
-And failure, particularly in scientific research,is expensive.
+However, collaboration is not easy task to achieve or sustain.
+One study reveals that between 50% and 75% of all inter-organisational collaborations fail.
+And failure, particularly in scientific research, is expensive.
 So, if you are new to collaborating, you might find these ten rules for successful research collaboration a helpful read.

 Indeed, research collaboration is an indispensable tool.
 But where exactly can you find research collaborators, in psychology and beyond?
 In an earlier post, I have made a list of platforms to help you find a ‘dating partner’ for you research.
 These are: